 Pants vs. Bibs

 Bibs are the remedy for these maladies as they offer better protection from the snow, wind, and wet.
 They also run a little warmer thanks to the extra layering that covers part of your upper body.
 While you don’t have to worry about any discomfort from a waistband, the straps that run over your shoulders can take some getting used to (and you’ll need to dial in the fit to keep them from moving around excessively or interfering with your backpack's shoulder straps).
-But deep powder explorers or those that are prone to good falls may prefer bib-style pants.
+But deep powder explorers or those who are prone to good falls may prefer bib-style pants.
 The Flylow Gear Baker, Trew Gear Chariot Primo, Outdoor Research Hemispheres II, and Patagonia SnowDrifter are a few of our favorite bib designs.

 Ski Pant Features